periode/thesis/corpus/online_posts.md

 # online posts and comments on aesthetics of code

+## overall review

+a lot of conventional wisdom about what it means to write beautiful code. a lot of blogs posts repeating best practices (clean code, software craftsmanship), constant re-appearance of structure vs. layout.

+things that come back over and over:

+- structure vs. layout vs. (meaningful) naming
+- write for other programmers, not for yourself
+- aesthetics are subjective, but I give the same advice as everyone else

+but then there are disagreements:

+- idiomatic vs. not idiomatic?
+- clever vs. explicit?
+- keeping vs. not keeping curly braces

+really what this highlights is both some sort of common knowledge, based on practices and thinkers/mentors ("uncle bob"), but at the same time a diversity of communities of practices, and different levels of expertise.

+---

 ## beautiful code according to blogger

 [link 1](https://zinascii.com/2020/goodbye-joyent.html) - [link 2](https://github.com/illumos/illumos-gate/commit/2428aad8462660fad2b105777063fea6f4192308)